deepin-community/rustc/src/doc/rustc-dev-guide/src/contributing.md

 [about-pull-requests]: https://help.github.com/articles/about-pull-requests/
 [development-models]: https://help.github.com/articles/about-collaborative-development-models/

+### r?

 All pull requests are reviewed by another person.
-We have a bot, [@rust-highfive][rust-highfive], that will automatically assign a random person to review your request.
+We have a bot, [@rust-highfive][rust-highfive], that will automatically assign a random person to review your request based on which files you changed.

-If you want to request that a specific person reviews your pull request, you can add an `r?` to the pull request description.
+If you want to request that a specific person reviews your pull request, you can add an `r?` to the pull request description or in a comment.
 For example, [Steve][steveklabnik] usually reviews documentation changes.
 So if you were to make a documentation change, add